-4. If a middle school student is taking an advanced level course for high school credit, he/she will be expected to complete the semester exam.
+4. If a middle school student is taking an advanced level course for high school credit, he/she will be expected to complete the semester exam and the exam average is weighted the same as a high school course (20%).